Skip to main content

 const { token } = colony;

-The token authority is a contract that glues the token and the colony together and makes it possible for the colony to manage and move the token.
-The token authority can be deployed using the deployAuthority method on the Token.
-After that, another transaction is needed to set the token's authority to the one that was just deployed.
+The token authority is a contract that glues the token and the Colony together and makes it possible for the Colony to manage and move the token.
+The first transaction is needed to set the token's authority to the one that was just deployed.
+After that we set the Colony to one of the token's "owners", so that it has permissions to access extra token functions (like mint).
+If your token was newly created in step 1 you will want to do this!
 If the token does not support the setAuthority method, this step should be skipped.

 const [{ extensionId, version }] = await colony